Region 13 Educator Preparation Programs Complaint Process

 Filing a Complaint

-For a complaint regarding the Educator Certification Programs please provide a written and signed copy of the Region 13 Educator Preparation Programs Complaint Form to the Region 13 Educator Preparation Program office in person or by mail, fax, or email to:
+For a complaint regarding the Educator Certification Program, please provide a written and signed copy of the Region 13 Educator Preparation Programs Complaint Form to the Region 13 Educator Preparation Program office in person, by mail, or by email to:

 Region 13 Educator Certification Program